Toxic metals studies add to frustrations surrounding Swiss-owned mine in Peru

 After Peru imposed one of the world’s harshest lockdown measures, ordering businesses to shut and interregional transport to be suspended for extended periods, many of the Espinar region’s inhabitants sank even further into poverty, having lost their jobs in the informal sector.
 By May 2020, after the first case of Covid-19 came to the mountainous district in southeastern Peru, medical services soon became overwhelmed, ahead of subsequent, even more severe waves of infection in early 2021.

 Lack of clean drinking water, which residents in the district of Espinar have long attributed to the mine, has complicated the side effects of the lockdown.
 When limited travel resumed, only locals with relations able to travel to the villages could receive bottled water, due to the absence of mobility in the most isolated areas.
-Everyone else has to put up with whatever water is available.
+Everyone else had to use whatever water was available.

 “The dust is constant,” Kana Magaño said during a WhatsApp call.
 “It dirties the water, the river and gets into my eyes.
 Sometimes we call the manager at the mine.
 Before my mother would not say anything.
 But not anymore.”